 Role of the volunteer

-- Monitoring dolphin behaviour; feeding, daily habits, reaction to humans, taking photos etc.
+- Monitoring dolphin behaviour: feeding, daily habits, reaction to humans, taking photos etc.

-- Monitoring tourist numbers and tourist-dolphin interaction
+- Monitoring tourist numbers and tourist-dolphin interaction.

-- Assisting research students with data
+- Assisting research students with their research.

 WHY JOIN THE PROJECT